American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Thomas A. Bartlett - American Tower Corp.

 Okay.
 Thanks.
 It's really hard to isolate at any one specific time.
-But given the long-term holistic agreements we enter into are supported by all three assets, the demand from our customers really over the last several years has been more heavily weighted towards amendments as we mentioned before.
+But given the long-term holistic agreements we enter into are supported by all three assets, the demand from our customers, really over the last several years has been more heavily weighted towards amendments, as we mentioned before.
 And as a result of the technology and spectrum upgrades, our customers really have been investing across the entire footprint.

-The legacy ATC and GTP portfolios have certainly benefited given their high existing tenancy compared to the Verizon portfolio.
-So I'd say that over the last three years our legacy ATC portfolio has grown right in line with the average of our U.S. business.
+The legacy ATC and GTP portfolios have certainly benefited, given their high existing tenancy compared to the Verizon portfolio.
+So I'd say that, over the last three years, our legacy ATC portfolio has grown right in line with the average of our U.S. business.
 And the GTP portfolio has probably grown slightly more than our legacy base.
-And regarding the Verizon's portfolio lower existing tenancy and the demand for amendments, the Verizon portfolio has grown a bit slower than our legacy base.
-Just this year we have certainly seen an uptick in demand for new tenancy or colocation which we expect will be heavily weighted to our Verizon portfolio.
+And regarding the Verizon's portfolio lower existing tenancy and the demand (53:00) for amendments, the Verizon portfolio has grown a bit slower than our legacy base.
+Just this year, we have certainly seen an uptick in demand for new tenancy or collocation, which we expect will be heavily weighted to our Verizon portfolio.

-So I think as Jim alluded to, we believe that the macro towers are positioned to see further increase in demand for those increased tenancies as the next layer of densification occurs across the suburban and rural markets.
+So I think, as Jim alluded to, we believe that the macro towers are positioned to see further increase in demand for those increased tenancies, as the next layer of densification occurs across the suburban and rural markets.
 And I think the Verizon portfolio is really well positioned to gain strong demand during that period of time.

 Spencer H. Kurn - New Street Research LLP (US)

 Got it.
 Thanks.
 And if I could just follow up on the small cell topic that you mentioned before.
-Earlier this year, you said you were sort of evaluating some potential new strategies for outdoor small cells that could improve I guess the colocation of those sites, or improve the returns.
+Earlier this year, you said you were sort of evaluating some potential new strategies for outdoor small cells that could improve, I guess, the colocation of those sites, or improve the returns.
 And I was wondering if you could just update us on your thought process there.

 James D. Taiclet, Jr. - American Tower Corp.

 Sure.
 It's Jim.
-With regard to our small cell strategy, where we're at the moment coming out based on that assessment that you described is really a focus on expanding our indoor small cell business, because we've been demonstrating and we're reconfirming with our latest analysis that we can get tower-like returns in indoor systems.
-We have about 350 now in the U.S., and those are proving out to be just as effective as far as leasing, performance and also the sort of franchise real estate value as towers.
+With regard to our small cell strategy, where we're at the moment coming out, based on that assessment that you described, is really a focus on expanding our indoor small cell business, because we've been demonstrating, and we're reconfirming with our latest analysis, that we can get tower-like returns in indoor systems.
+We have about 350 now in the U.S., and those are proving out to be just as effective as far as leasing, performance, and also the sort of franchise real estate value as towers.

 We've also been seeking specific outdoor small cell opportunities with those same characteristics, and those characteristics again are some sort of franchise real estate, right?
 And a homogeneous RF environment where we think we can get really good lease up.
 So we have about 30 or 40 of the outdoor sort of venues.
 A couple of examples of those are jurisdictions where we've partnered with the jurisdiction or the town itself to have an exclusive opportunity essentially to do small cells in those jurisdictions.

-Another is in many NASCAR racetracks that happen to be outdoors, but you can get an exclusivity on small cells with the venue owner.
-Those make sense for us and we're exploring ways to further reduce cost on the outdoor and the indoor side because we'd like to expand the addressable market of both.
+Another is in – many NASCAR racetracks that happen to be outdoors, but you can get an exclusivity on small cells with the venue owner.
+Those make sense for us, and we're exploring ways to further reduce cost on the outdoor and the indoor side, because we'd like to expand the addressable market of both.
 But really focusing on expanding the addressable market for the indoor small cell, but also continuing to evaluate the outdoor.

 Spencer H. Kurn - New Street Research LLP (US)